-DEFINITIONS GOS: Indirect costs include expenditures associated with running the organization as a whole, including administrative staff salaries, rent, utilities, office supplies, etc. Administrative Overhead Program Support: In general, these costs should be calculated as a percentage not to exceed 10% of the proposed program's budget.
+Budget Definitions GOS: Indirect costs include expenditures associated with running the organization as a whole, including administrative staff salaries, rent, utilities, Administrative office supplies, etc. Overhead PS: In general, these costs should be calculated as a percentage not to exceed Overneau 10% of the proposed program's budget.
 Indirect costs should be reasonable given the size and scope of the project.
 If these costs exceed 10% of the budget, a note explaining these indirect costs should be included in the budget narrative.
-Contracted Services Include non-employees contracted to perform services for the program or organization.
+Contracted Include non-employees contracted to perform services for the program or Services organization.
 GOS: If your organization owns equipment (nonexpendable, tangible property, considered assets) include depreciation costs here.
-Equipment Program Support: incidental equipment purchases can be included in the expense budget.
-However, these expenses generally should not exceed 10% of the overall program budget.
+Equipment PS: Incidental equipment purchases can be included in the expense budget.
+Equipment However, these expenses generally should not exceed 10% of the overall program budget.
 Equipment rentals and purchases should be explained in the budget narrative.
 Evaluation Include organization or direct program-related costs for evaluation activities.

 Insurance Include costs related to providing adequate insurance for the organizations or the program that are over and beyond the cost for the organization.
-Marketing Include organization or direct program-related costs associated with marketing, advertising, and the promotion of your organization or program.

-DEFINITIONS Meetings Include costs associated with holding (or attending) a meeting for the organization or project.
-This could include facility or equipment rental fees, materials, etc. Keep in mind that the costs of meetings may include expenses considered non-allowable under Division policy.
+Include organization or direct program-related costs associated with marketing, Marketing advertising, and the promotion of your organization or program.
+Include costs associated with holding (or attending) a meeting for the organization or project.
+This could include facility or equipment rental fees, Montings materials, etc. Keep in mind that the costs of meetings may include expenses Meetings considered non-allowable under Division policy.
 While these expenses cannot be paid for with Division funds, the expenses should still be included in the organization or program budget.
-Occurrence GOS: include rent, utilities, maintenance, or mortgage expenses.
-If you own your facility, include depreciation costs here.
-Occupancy Program Support: Direct program expenses (total or a percentage) required to implement the program.
-Other Expenses Should not exceed 10% of your overall program budget and must be detailed in your budget narrative.
-Printing, Copying, and Postage Include photocopying, printing, mailings, postage, and express mail charges for the organization or direct costs for the program.
-Salaries and Benefits GOS: include expenses for the organization.
-The budget template is broken into full-time and part-time employees.
-Include payroll taxes and fringe benefits such as health insurance.
-Program Support: Expenses here are guided by 10% rule explained above under "administrative overhead".
+GOS : Include rent, utilities, maintenance, or mortgage expenses.
+If you own your Occurrency facility, include depreciation costs here.
+Occupancy PS: Direct program expenses (total or a percentage) required to implement the program.
+Other Evenness Should not exceed 10% of your overall program budget and must be detailed in Other Expenses your budget narrative.
+Printing, Copying, Include photocopying, printing, mailings, postage, and express mail charges for and Postage the organization or direct costs for the program.
+GOS: include expenses for the organization.
+The budget template is broken into Salaries and full-time and part-time employees.
+Include payroll taxes and fringe benefits such Benefits as health insurance.
+Benefits PS: Expenses here are guided by 10% rule explained above under "administrative overhead."
 Supplies Include minor consumable purchases.
-Training and Professional Development Include costs required to train and develop staff, board, and volunteers for the program or organization.
-Travel Include local and non-local costs, including airfare, ground transportation, per diem, lodging, etc.
+Training and Include costs required to train and develop staff board, and volunteers for the Professional Include costs required to train and develop staff, board, and volunteers for the Development ent program or organization.
+Traval Include local and non-local costs, including airfare, ground transportation, per Travel diem, lodging, etc.